 On the other hand, underinsured motorist coverage can cover you if you are injured in a crash caused by someone with the appropriate minimum insurance coverage when that person’s liability coverage is not sufficient to compensate you for your losses.

-Making a Claim When the At-Fault Driver is an Underinsured Motorist
+Making a Claim When the At-Fault Driver is a Texas Uninsured Motorist

 When a motorist is uninsured, but you have uninsured motorist coverage, you will likely begin the compensation process by filing a first-party insurance claim through your own insurer.
 You may seek to recover uninsured compensation from your own insurance company as a claim and, if the claim is not fairly handled, you may file suit directly against your insurance carrier.